regix1/qbt-cleanup/README.md

 - It removes torrents from qBittorrent based on ratio/time criteria without disrupting Sonarr/Radarr
 - It applies different criteria to private and non-private torrents based on your preferences
 - It allows for independent monitoring of pause state for private vs. non-private torrents
+- It protects files currently being processed by FileFlows from premature deletion
 - It gives you control over file deletion to match your media management setup
 - It runs on a schedule to keep your torrent client tidy
+- It supports manual triggering for immediate cleanup when needed

 ## How It Works

 1. The tool connects to your qBittorrent WebUI
+2. If FileFlows integration is enabled, it checks for currently processing files
-2. It checks torrents against the specified criteria:
+3. It checks torrents against the specified criteria:
    - For private torrents: PRIVATE_RATIO and PRIVATE_DAYS (or qBittorrent's settings)
    - For non-private torrents: NONPRIVATE_RATIO and NONPRIVATE_DAYS (or fallback values)
    - It applies CHECK_PRIVATE_PAUSED_ONLY to private torrents and CHECK_NONPRIVATE_PAUSED_ONLY to non-private torrents
+4. Torrents are protected from deletion if their files are being processed by FileFlows
-3. When torrents meet or exceed these criteria, they are deleted from qBittorrent (with or without their files, as configured)
+5. When torrents meet or exceed deletion criteria and are not protected, they are deleted from qBittorrent (with or without their files, as configured)
-4. The process repeats on the schedule you define
+6. The process repeats on the schedule you define

 ## Pause Monitoring